ExarchD/DNTencrypt/README.md

 # DNTencrypt

 DNTecrypt is an encryption chat service.
 It works on a server client method, where the server essentially knows nothing.
 The server recieves hashes and ecrypted messages but no other details from the client.
 Clients pull messages from the server using the commonly calculated hashes.
-Encryption is done using the Pretty Good Encryption protocol though GPG.
+Encryption is done using the Pretty Good Privacy protocol though GPG.

 One of the main goals of this project, besides self-education, is to further spread the use of gpg keys.
 Encryption today is cheap and powerful.
 Why is it acceptable to send anything into the internet without some layer of privacy?
 The most commonly used chat clients are open and visible to servers.
 In my mind, there is no good reason to allow that.